Flow

 The animated film is transcendent and a must-watch

-An animated Latvian film without any dialogue following a nameless cat as it survives a biblical flood sounds like the cliché cineaste catnip.
-Yet it is a very real film that has hit theaters and is making waves both on screen and off as one of the most unique animated excursions.
+An animated Latvian film with no dialogue, following a nameless cat as it survives a biblical flood, might sound like cliché cinephile catnip.
+Yet, Flow is a very real film—one that has arrived in theaters and is making waves both on and off the screen as one of the most unique animated experiences in recent memory.

-Flow follows a black cat, who inhabits a world seemingly abandoned by humanity.
-Traces of us still remain, statues, homes, and temples, crumbling and being taken back by nature.
-When a cataclysmic flood hits our cat’s forest, it is forced to collaborate with five disparate animals on a drifting sailboat to survive.
+Flow follows a black cat inhabiting a world seemingly abandoned by humanity.
+Traces of civilization remain—statues, homes, and temples crumbling as nature slowly reclaims them.
+When a cataclysmic flood strikes the cat’s forest, it is forced to collaborate with five disparate animals aboard a drifting sailboat in a desperate bid for survival.

-Flow is a deeply thought-provoking film, with empathy, pathos, and a brisk simplicity that makes it accessible for viewers of any level.
-For those animation nerds looking for a deep cut, it will remind them of The Red Turtle (2016), but with a more pared down narrative and less obvious in its symbolism.
-The result is one of the most transporting, surprising, and unique cinematic experiences in a cinema in recent years.
+Flow is a deeply thought-provoking film, brimming with empathy, pathos, and a stripped-down simplicity that makes it accessible to viewers of all backgrounds.
+For animation enthusiasts looking for a hidden gem, it will undoubtedly evoke comparisons to The Red Turtle (2016), though with a more pared-down narrative and subtler symbolism.
+The result is one of the most transporting, surprising, and unique cinematic experiences in recent years.

 9.5/10